Write snippets of code in C++, Python, Ruby, and others as documentation and execute them as regression tests.

 You can select which languages to run, over which files, how to display the differences and much more.

-The how to usage document goes through almost all the flags that byexample program has, full of examples of course.
+The usage document goes through almost all the flags that byexample program has, full of examples of course.

 What an example looks like?